vudayani/spring-mcp-examples/github-lens/blog.md

 # Model Context Protocol: Unlocking the True Potential od AI workflows with Spring AI

 Model Context Protocol (MCP) is an open source project initiated by Anthropic, PBC and it has been making waves in the AI community.
 This blog will explore MCP, a protocol designed to simplify how Large Language Models (LLMs) integrate with tools, data, and workflows to fetch the context they need.
 We'll discuss what MCP is, why it has garnered so much attention, and how it empowers developers to create sophisticated AI applications.
 We'll also take a closer look at how Spring AI adopted MCP, enabling developers to leverage this technology seamlessly.
-Finally, I'll introduce GitHub Lens, a demo application I built using Spring AI MCP, to showcase how easy it is to build powerful AI-driven tools with MCP.
+Finally, I'll introduce GitHub Lens, a demo application I built using Spring AI MCP, to showcase how easy it is to build powerful AI-driven applications with MCP.

 ## What is Model Context Protocol?

 The Model Context Protocol (MCP) is an open standard designed with the goal of addressing a major challenge in the AI Space: enabling LLMs to interact seamlessly with external tools, data sources, and systems.
 By standardizing the way AI models connect to external systems, MCP simplifies the integration process, allowing LLMs to fetch the precise context they need to perform tasks effectively.
-In essence, MCP acts as a universal interface between LLMs and the outside world.
 This opens up exciting possibilities for developers, as they no longer need to rely on fragmented, custom integrations for every data source or system their AI models need to interact with.

 At its core, MCP allows developers to:
 - Tap into an ever-expanding collection of [pre-built integrations](https://github.com/modelcontextprotocol/servers) for popular tools and platforms, saving time and effort in building integrations